rustwasm/book/CONTRIBUTING.md

 This is a documentation and education project, so discussion about how to improve the experience for beginning users are particularly welcome.
 We greatly value the perspective of new users.
-If you found something was confusing please file an issue!
+If you found something was confusing please file an issue [here][new-issues].

-You can [create a new issue here][new-issues].
 Please fill out the template to give the people addressing your issue as much information as possible.